atlas-doc/doc-sabre/atlas-api-documentation/api-reference/Email-Service/Email-notification.md

 - **Type:** String
 - **Required:** Yes
 - **Description:** URL link to access the email content.
 Email Link is only valid for 10 mins.
-- **Constraints:** Must be a valid URL format.
 - **Default:** None
 - **Example:** `"http://order-oss-sg.oss-ap-southeast-1.aliyuncs.com/...eml?Expires=1704426870..."`

 ##### `data.createTime`
 - **Type:** String
 - **Required:** Yes
 - **Description:** Create Time is the time when Atlas created this email record in the Email list.
 Generally, it will be later than the receiving time.
-- **Constraints:** Format: `YYYY-MM-DD HH:mm:ss`.
+Format: `YYYY-MM-DD HH:mm:ss`.
 - **Default:** None
 - **Example:** `"2024-01-05 10:54:26"`
 {% endtab %}